-Albert Einstein once called compounding (also referred to as "compound interest") the most powerful force in the universe.
+Albert Einstein once called compound interest the most powerful force in the universe.
 Here’s how it works, what affects it, and how to make the most of it in your investing strategy.

 When you make an investment, you hope it earns a return.
-For instance, a $1,000 investment might return 7 percent in year one, for a total return of $70.
+For instance, a $1,000 investment might return 7% in year one, for a total return of $70.
 The next year, you could reinvest the $70 and make an investment of $1,070.
-If that investment once again returned 7 percent, you’d get a total return of $74.90.
+If that investment once again returned 7%, you’d get a total return of $74.90.
 The $70 in returns from year one compounded to give you an extra $4.90.

 Therein lies your opportunity: The return on your investment generates its own return.
+Said more simply, through the power of compounding, even your interest earns interest.
 This effect can grow stronger with time.

 Imagine the return after five years if you invest more than $1,000 initially.
 Or if you invest for 30 years instead of five.